rsharma1817/webtool/GSoC2020/weekly_reports/final_deliverables.md

 Only 5.3% of the EN-PT aligned sentences and 4.2% of EN-DE have the exact same set of frames annotations.
 The predominant reason is that some words in a language are not annotated as frame-evoking lexical units.
 For example, the sentence "Don't you?" are not annotated with any semantic frame, but its Portuguese counterpart "Vocês não?" is annotated with the *Negation* frame for the word "não".
 Particularly, 86% of the EN-PT alignment pairs and 81% of the EN-DE alignment pairs differ in the number of annotated LUs and frames.

 We can study the translational divergence of semantic frames by aligning words in the sentence pairs.
 After aligning the words with the `fast_align` model, we align the annotated lexical units if such alignment is possible, and we find that a surprisingly low proportion of annotated semantic frames are identical: 30.7% for the EN-DE pairs and 31.2% for the EN-PT pairs.
+However, since word alignment model is not 100% accurate, the result may be misleading.
+For example, the word alignment model mistakenly aligns the English phrase "three themes" with the Portuguese word "tópicos".

 ---